dojo-sim/ContactImplicitMPC.jl/README.md

 - Contact simulator
 - Contact-implicit controller

-- [ ] visuals for Particle
+- [X] visuals for Particle
-- [ ] Define distrubances for all models
+- [ ] Define disturbances for all models
 - [ ] Handle disturbances in fast functions